silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/06_Javascript_Development.md

 ```

 You can run `[jQuery.noConflict()](http://docs.jquery.com/Core/jQuery.noConflict)` to avoid namespace clashes.
-NoConflict mode is enabled by default in the SilverStripe CMS javascript.
+NoConflict mode is enabled by default in the Silverstripe CMS javascript.

 ### Initialize at document.ready